 Now prepared with the recommended safety gear and a plan, they’re ready to venture to the project site and begin the meter installation.
 When they arrive at the first project site, what’s next?
 These are the field procedures followed:

-After a thorough site evaluation, the manhole cover is opened, an air monitor device is lowered to test the levels of oxygen, the presence of hydrogen sulfide gas, carbon monoxide gas and lower explosive limit levels.
-Once completed, they set up the safety and non-safety equipment needed for installation, which includes:
+After a thorough site evaluation, the manhole cover is opened.
+The technician lowers an air monitor device into the manhole to test the levels of oxygen as well as the presence of hydrogen sulfide gas, carbon monoxide gas and lower explosive limit levels.

-I&I can result in negative environmental impacts, regulatory compliance issues, higher treatment costs, basement backups and excess wear and tear on the collection system.
-Sewer flow monitoring is the first step in identifying where problems are occurring and isolate the areas that have the highest contribution of I&I by establishing a flow monitoring program.
+I&I can result in negative environmental impacts, regulatory compliance issues, higher treatment costs, basement backups and excess wear and tear on your collection system.
+Flow monitoring is the first step to identifying where problems are occurring and can empower communities to set up continuous, proactive flow monitoring programs.